Course practicals

 Mark distributions:

-First talk (5%).
-The student will briefly (3min talk + 3min question) describe the plan for the project - as consulted with the adviser - during class meeting (Oct.
-4th, 2024).
+First pitch (5%).
+The student will briefly (3min talk + 2min question) describe the plan for the project - as consulted with the adviser - during class meeting.

-Written project proposal (10%) due Oct.
-11th, 2024.
+Written project proposal (10%) due a week after the first pitch.
 The proposal should be 2-3 pages long, formatted in LaTeX using AASTex (see Links below).
 The proposal should explain the background and motivation for the project, as well as the research plan, in a compelling and concise manner.
 This should be an expanded version of your first-pitch.

 Class participation (10%): over the year. attendance of classes with lectures by the instructor and invited faculty members, on discussing the weekly astro colloquium, how to write an abstract, how to give a scientific talk, how to communicate science, etc. We will only be meeting in selected weeks during the year.
 See schedule below.

-Interim talk (10%): end of fall semester, interim talk to examine your research progress.
+Interim talk (10%): two sessions, Jan 9/16. interim talk to examine your research progress.
 They should be 4 minutes talk + 4 minute discussion.
 The talk should contain clear motivations, a good sense of how well your research has progressed, and a good plan of how to go forward.
+Submit slides on the day of your talk.

-Final written report (30%), due Apr 11th, 2025.
+Final written report (30%), due at the end of the term.
 5 pages long (include abstract, intro, procedure, result, conclusion, reference).
 Should be composed in LaTeX, in the style of Astrophysical Journal Letter (double columns).
 Evaluation will be done by the course instructor as well as the supervisor.

 Overall grade by advisor (20%): end of term.
 This will be given based on both the progress made during the year, and on the gradient of improvement.